 Crown Towers – the most exclusive (and expensive) of the three, offers with of the city or Port Phillip Bay, plus plenty of amazing amenities including a huge indoor heated pool.

 Crown Metropol – spacious and modern rooms with floor-to-ceiling windows, an infinity pool looking out over the city (best pool out of the three), and an exclusive rooftop bar and lounge.

 Crown Promenade – modern, luxury rooms with city views, plus a spa with an indoor pool, steam rooms, and more.

 Sydney is a particularly popular destination with backpackers, with many using the city as the starting point for making their way up the country’s beautiful East Coast.
 This also means that Sydney is home to some amazing hostels…

 YHA Sydney Harbour – the location of a 5* hotel for the price of a hostel, YHA Sydney Harbour has one of the best views from anywhere in the city, directly out over Sydney Harbour and the Sydney Opera House.
-Located in the historic Rocks district next to the Harbour, the large modern hostel has both shared dorms and private en-suite rooms, a huge rooftop terrace, games and TV room, regular organised activities and an activities desk where you can book tours and attractions around the city.
+Located in the historic Rocks district next to the Harbour, the large modern hostel has both shared dorms and private en-suite rooms, a huge rooftop terrace, a games and TV room, regularly organised activities, and an activities desk where you can book tours and attractions around the city.